What triggers a sales tax audit?

 Collect and remit correctly

 The single best defense any business has against an audit is getting rates and product taxability right.
-Even the most meticulous record-keeping won’t protect your business from fines and penalties if customers have been charged incorrect rates or you have been remitting less to the state than you’ve been collecting.
+Even the most meticulous record keeping won’t protect your business from fines and penalties if customers have been charged incorrect rates or you’ve been remitting less to the state than you’ve been collecting.
 Getting this complex step right can take a lot of effort — especially if you sell a wide variety of products.

 Keep documentation organized

 If you’re filing documents manually and showing your auditor stacks of paper, it’s likely you’ll be in for a long slog.
 Missing or expired exemption certificates are a particularly pesky problem, as many businesses don’t realize that they’re required to keep these certificates ready for auditors to look at.
 Bottom line: If you can’t produce the certificate, you will be assessed.